Cannabinoids, Homeostasis and the ECS

-Your body is a temple, constantly working to achieve homeostasis - a state of balance and harmony.
+Your body is constantly working to achieve homeostasis - a state of balance and harmony.

-Cannabinoids interact with receptors to manage the way we respond to internal and external “insults” like pain, anxiety, stress, and more.
+Cannabinoids interact with receptors to manage the way we respond to internal and external “insults” like pain, anxiety, and stress.

 According to several recent studies, receptors of the ECS are found throughout our nervous system, cells, skin, intestines, muscles, bones, organs and fat tissue, with abilities to effect our mood, metabolism, memory, immune and reproductive function.
 Endocannabinoids and the ECS have also been found throughout a variety of vertebrates, including mammals, reptiles, amphibians, and fish.